 The Pancake Day pancakes are best served warm.
 They are a delightful treat to end the Mardi Gras season.
 Yum!

 If you liked the recipe for Pancake Day Pancakes, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.
 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!

 - 2 large eggs